 The difficulty level of DI was moderate.
 There were 6 easy, 6medium and 8 difficult questions in this section.
 The first blocks (At Mind Tree Education Pvt.
 Ltd., each employee can avail 12 casual leaves every year and) was easiest and was must do and by attempting a couple of questions from rest of the blocks, one could have fetched a very good percentile.

-The overall feel of the section was moderate to tough and one could have scored 90+ percentile by attempting around 11-13 questions with 85 % accuracy.
+In this section, one could have fetched 90+ percentile by attempting 8-10 questions with approx. 80 % accuracy.